ZeroPivot/ZeroPivot/README.md

 ### Recent Update Milestones (1/13/2023 - 2:11AM)

+## Update 1/12/2023 (5:00AM) - LineDB

+### LineDB assistant class for the Partitioned Array Database

+Location: `lib/line_db.rb`

+#### LineDB Setup

+Works in tandem with `lib/line_database_setup.rb`; the setup file creates the database text file and LineDB loads those files into a hash object that points to each Partitioned Array Database, which LineDB uses.

+## Update 1/13/2023 (2:28AM) - the line reader and line database

-#### Line Database, Line Reader, Line Database Setup
+### Line Database, Line Reader, Line Database Setup

-* Created a set of helper functions to maintain a hash array set of Partitioned Array Databases:
+Created a set of helper functions to maintain a hash array set of Partitioned Array Databases:
 `lib/line_reader.rb`

-* Helper functions to deal with line_database
+Helper functions to deal with line_database `lib/line_database_setup.rb`

-`lib/line_database_setup.rb`
-* Setup the PartitionedArrayManager databases; specify the database names you want, which is written to a file.
+Setup the PartitionedArrayManager databases; specify the database names you want, which is written to a file.
 `lib/line_database.rb`

-* `load_pad` helper function will load db_list.txt into a hash with those names referring to the PAM database objects
+`load_pad` helper function will load db_list.txt into a hash with those names referring to the PAM database objects
 ### Partitioned Array [Database] | Managed Partitioned Array / File Context Managed Partitioned Array [Manager]

 Partitioned Array Library Repo: https://github.com/ZeroPivot/partitioned_array